Donna's Rating - Moderate to Difficult Scramble/Ridgewalk

 Moderate valley hike to a difficult scramble/ridge walk in Kananaskis, but so rewarding with views of Spray Lake, Shark Lake, Commonwealth Lake, creeks, valleys, etc. We loved it, albeit the scramble sections were pretty intense, especially if one is afraid of heights!
-Elevation is about 615 metres, such is easy for a 10.8 km total loop from the parking lot.
-You can take the trailhead about 100 m before the pull out/parking area.
+Elevation is about 1000 metres, for a 10.8 km total loop from the parking lot.
+Recommend taking the trailhead about 100 m before the pull out/parking area.
 To go the other way would be super scary coming down the steep and narrow cliffside scramble past the weather station.

 You have maybe 3 km in the forest before you start to see Spray Lake reservoir and some peaks.
+The flowers were fantastic!
 Then, you get to the ridge and scramble up a narrow, steep section to the first peak.
 Take very good care - a fall would be fatal.
-You'll then walk up to the weather station and up 'n down the ridge for most of the hike, such is great with many viewpoints all around!
+You'll then walk up to the weather station and up 'n down the ridge for most of the rest of the hike.
+It was wonderful with many stellar viewpoints all around!

-This hike will suprise you if you expect it to be easy, those in great shape and advid hikers may call it easy but there are sections of this hike that can be dangerous depending on your skill level.
+This hike is not easy, those in great shape and advid hikers may call it easy but there are sections of this hike that can be quite dangerous depending on your skill level.

-If planning on traveling ridge east to west, the route coming down on the west has multiple trails, follow arrows on the ground and keep to the well traveled path to get back to the road.
+If planning on traveling ridge east to west, the route coming down on the west has multiple trails -- keep to the well traveled path to get back to the road.

 From Canmore, you take Spray Lake Rd (742) and go pass the reservoir, then, you have few km to do and there will be a road on you're right, where the Mt Engadine lodge is located, turn there and keep going about 1-2 km, until you see that roadside who's an improvised parking lot.
-The first trailhead was just before the parking and you'll easily see the other one on the left side of the road, 50 m approx. from there.
-It's about 50-60 minutes from Canmore.
+Take the first trailhead was just before the parking It's about 50-60 minutes from Canmore.

 (a) Click Wiki Edit This Page to get placed in edit mode